hayleywheeler/SML209-2018/index.md

 <hr>

-<p> Below is a world map showing the countires in which Spanish is spoken as their native language.</p>
+<p> Below is a world map showing the countires in which Spanish is spoken as their native language.
+Have a look, maybe one of these is your next planned holiday destination! </p>

 <iframe src="https://www.google.com/maps/d/embed?mid=1TCRxFKWh_MvFBfFMphvu6G6cd2xhLytF" width="640" height="480"></iframe>